huntse/uncarved/content/articles/reviews.md

 +++
-title = "Undercover Economist" last_modified = "2006-05-11T07:48:25Z"
+title = "Undercover Economist" description = "A review of 'The Undercover Economist' by Tim Harford" last_modified = "2006-05-11T07:48:25Z"
 +++
-# Undercover Economist

-## A review of "The Undercover Economist" by Tim Harford

 Inspired by my friend [Erich][5] Schlaikjer, I intend to write some reviews of books and music and put them up here, so I'll start with the